 Lastly, there is a section that lists common problems relating to aggression.

-Many of the behavior problems will be listed in more than one category because either the problem may be related to more than one category, or it may commonly be associated with another category.
+Many of the behavioral problems will be listed in more than one category, because either the problem may be related to more than one category, or it may commonly be associated with another category.
 Therefore, it should be easier to find your problems.

 Aggression is a normal and expected part of dog behavior.
 In fact, we exploit this drive to our advantage with many hunting and working dogs.
 It is considered an aggression problem when, ultimately, the aggression is causing a problem for the particular situation the dog is in.
 It is important to be able to classify exactly what type of aggression problem you are having, if a problem arises, and to understand the aggressive instinct of dogs in general when owning and training one.

-There really is no exact standard, in the dog behavior and training community, as to what is the exact definition of the terms below.
-Hence, there is often confusion among those seeking assistance and arguments among different "experts".
-For the sake of keeping uniformity in this style and getting consistent help, below are the most common forms of aggression that people will need to understand.
-You can click on any one for more in depth information and also find them in the complete chart:
+There really is no exact standard, in the dog behavior and training community, as to the exact definitions of the terms below.
+Hence, there is often confusion among those seeking assistance and arguments among different “experts”.
+For the sake of keeping uniformity in this style and getting consistent help, below are the most common forms of aggression, that people will need to understand.
+You can click on any one for more in-depth information and also find them in the complete chart:

 Fear Aggression – Inappropriate aggression that is initiated by the dog and directed at seemingly irrational threats.
 It generally has an, “I am going to get you before you get me” reasoning behind it.